 The owner has been serving up Mee Siam for more than 50 years, having learnt the recipe from her mother.
 Don’t be fooled by the faded signboard, because it is the food that really matters.

-You get a myriad of ingredients spread atop the orange bee hoon such as hard boiled eggs, tau pork, tiny fried croutons, a thin piece eggs, fried ikan billis, and finished with a dollop of chilli.
+You get a myriad of ingredients spread atop the orange bee hoon such as hard-boiled eggs, tau pok, tiny fried crouton-like flour puffs (which makes this really different), a thin piece eggs, fried ikan billis, and finished with a dollop of chilli and self-made shallot oil.

 Once you taste the gravy, you know where the magic is – the right proportion of sourness with that zing.
-Very addictive.
+Some people may find this more sour and tangy than the average version, but I find this is where the allure is.

 Qing Tian Desserts 青天冷热甜品